-This recipe is great for to serve for an Easter pudding but also works so well for a Sunday dinner dessert.
+This recipe is great to serve for an Easter pudding but also works so well for a Sunday dinner dessert.
 What could be better than roast lamb with all the potatoes and vegetables, plus of course mint sauce.
 Followed by a hot squidgy hot cross bun bread and butter pudding.
 The ultimate spring and Easter dessert.

 What I love about this easy baked dessert is that the wonderful flavours of the hot cross bun are enhanced with the vanilla custard mix that soaks into it.

 What can I serve with the Hot Cross Bun Dessert?

 There are a lot of different things that you can serve with the hot cross bun dessert.
 This includes fresh fruit, ice cream, more custard and even chocolate.
 If you want to do some extra special try using brioche hot cross buns for the recipe.
 They add an extra deliciousness!

 A great way to add some freshness to this creamy dessert is to add some fresh fruit when serving.
 I would recommend berries like raspberries or strawberries.

 IF you want to make this extra special and super sweet add chocolate chips!
 It works with dark chocolate chips, milk chocolate chips and white chocolate chips.
 For this recipe I would suggest adding about 100g/ half a cup of chocolate chips.
 Dark chocolate worked really well.
 I think that would be my preferred choice.

 If you forget to add the chocolate while it’s baking you can drizzle over melted chocolate when it comes out of the oven.
 Or if you have a chocolate sauce, like the product that is good for drizzling over ice cream, use that!